martin3252/Facebook_Marketplace_Scraper/README.md

 - Submission button to start scraping.
 - Display of scraping results including number of results, images, prices, locations, and item URLs.

+### How to install:
+1. pip install -r requirements.txt

 ### How to run:
-- python3 app.py
+1. python3 app.py
-- Streamlit run gui.py
+2. Streamlit run gui.py

 ### This repository is based on https://github.com/passivebot/facebook-marketplace-scraper